A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: QM/MM Coupling for Crystalline Defects

-It is worthwhile mentioning that the construction of the loss functional is not unique.
-As a matter of fact, there are plenty of variants of \eqref{cost:forcemix}.
-For example, one can include the {\it matching conditions} for virial stress of QM reference model in loss functional (cf. \eqref{cost:forcemix-dislocW}), to achieve better accuracy.
-We refer to \cite[Section 4]{2021-qmmm3} for more details.
-The training sets and the parameters in constructing ACE basis will be determined specifically for distinct defective systems tested in Section~\ref{sec:alg_numerics}.
+It is worth noting that the choice of loss functional is not unique and several variants of \eqref{cost:forcemix} are available.
+For instance, one can incorporate the matching conditions for the virial stress of the QM reference model in the loss functional (see \eqref{cost:forcemix-dislocW}) to achieve improved accuracy.
+Further details can be found in \cite[Section 4]{2021-qmmm3}.
+The training sets and the hyperparameters for constructing the ACE basis will be tailored to the specific defective systems tested in Section~\ref{sec:alg_numerics}.

-\begin{remark} A QM/MM model that is consistent with the reference QM model in the following sense: If $\bar{u}$ is a strongly stable solution of~\eqref{eq:problem-force}, i.e., $\delta^2\E(\bar{u})$ is positive in $\UsH$, the ACE potentials are constructed such that $\ffit_j$ defined in~\eqref{cost:forcemix} are sufficiently small, then for sufficiently large QM and buffer regions there exist equilibrium $\uH$ solving~\eqref{problem-f-mix}, such that
+\begin{remark} A QM/MM model constructed as described above is {\it consistent} with the reference QM model in the following sense~\cite{2021-qmmm3}: Suppose that $\bar{u}$ is a strongly stable solution of~\eqref{eq:problem-force}, i.e., $\delta^2\E(\bar{u})$ is positive in $\UsH$.
+If the ACE models are constructed in a way that the $\ffit_j$ defined by~\eqref{cost:forcemix} are sufficiently small, then for sufficiently large QM and buffer regions, there exist equilibrium $\uH$ solving~\eqref{problem-f-mix}, such that

-See \cite{2021-qmmm3} for the rigorous error estimates.
-We emphasize that the {\it matching conditions} between QM and MM models play an important role in constructing a consistent QM/MM scheme.
-Such a result allows us to relate the following {\it a posteriori} residual estimates to {\it a priori} error estimates; cf. Proposition~\ref{lemma:res-F}. \end{remark}
+It is worth noting that the matching conditions between QM and MM models are crucial in constructing a consistent QM/MM scheme, which enables us to relate the following {\it a posteriori} residual estimates to {\it a priori} error estimates, as demonstrated in Lemma~\ref{lemma:res-F}. \end{remark}